What Are Potential Markets?

 - The language that resonates with them.

-This information will be essential as you tailor your marketing to your new potential market, helping you craft the right messaging, plan your marketing budget, and make use of the right marketing channels and media to reach your new audience.
+This information will be essential as you tailor your marketing to your new potential market, helping you craft the right messaging, plan your marketing budget, and use the right marketing channels and media to reach your new audience.

 Even if you're not ready to begin selling to new markets, creating customer profiles and sample marketing plans will help you understand the needs of each potential market, as well as what it will take to reach them.
 This information will inform whether and when you decide to pursue them, helping you identify the clearest paths your business can use to continue to grow and expand.